-- Place the child restraint in the desired position.
-Route the lap/ shoulder belt through the restraint according to the seat manufacturer's instructions. - Insert the latch plate into the buckle.
-Pull on the shoulder part of the belt to make sure there is no slack in the lap portion. - Tightly grasp the belt near the latch plate.
-Pinch both parts of the belt together so they won't slip through the latch plate.
-Unbuckle the seat belt.
+- Place the child restraint in the desired seating position.
+Route the lap/shoulder belt through the seat according to the seat manufacturer's instructions. - Insert the latch plate into the buckle.
+Make sure it is fully latched. - Slowly pull the shoulder portion of the belt out of the retractor until it stops.